ekalosak/trace_genomics/README.md

 As an attempt at the holy grail of modern precision agronomics, I've build a yield prediction model using a regression tree with an ANOVA split criterion.
-The model is regretably simple, but it appears to perform moderately well, even with a small number of features (10).
+The model is regretably simple, but it appears to perform moderately well, even with a small number (10) of features.

 ![Image](https://raw.githubusercontent.com/ekalosak/trace_genomics/master/prediction_accuracy.png)